richardtallent/vue-simple-calendar/README.md

 - `endDate` - The date the item ends on the calendar.
 Defaults to the same date as `startDate`.
 This must be either passed as a JavaScript date object, or as a string following an ISO-like form of "yyyy-mm-dd HH:MM:SS" (time is optional, and within time, minutes and seconds are both optional).
 - `title` - The name of the item shown on the calendar.
 Defaults to "Untitled".
 - `url` - The URL associated with the item.
 The component has no built-in action associated with this, but it does add a "hasUrl" class to the item.
 To "follow" the URL, you'll need to listen for the `click-item` event and take the appropriate action.
-- `classes` - A String with any additional CSS classes you wish to assign to the item.
+- `classes` - An array of strings with any additional CSS classes you wish to assign to the item.
-- `style` - A String with any additional CSS styles you wish to apply to the item.
+- `style` - A string with any additional CSS styles you wish to apply to the item.

 ## Events